 - Creating sustainable workforces for local businesses

 - Collaborating with TAFE and other local training organisations

-- Minimising waste generation and maximising reuse and recycling by using products such as crushed recycled concrete, crumbed rubber, and crushed glass to develop road surfacing, pavements and road fill
+- Minimising waste generation and maximising reuse and recycling using sustainable products

 - Sourcing materials from local businesses to reduce transport distances and emissions